TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Methodology

 In general, spiking neurons integrate synaptic inputs, transduced from the incoming spikes, into their membrane potentials.
 Once the accumulated membrane potential surpasses the firing threshold, an output spike will be generated and transmitted to subsequent neurons.
 The LIF neuron is the most ubiquitous and effective single-compartment spiking neuron model, which has been widely used for large-scale brain simulation and neuromorphic computing.
 The neuronal dynamics of a LIF neuron can be described by the following discrete-time formulations:

 where $\mathcal{U}[t]$ and $\mathcal{I}[t]$ represent the membrane potential and the input current of a neuron at time $t$, respectively.
-The term $\beta \equiv exp(-dt/\tau_{m})$ is the membrane decaying coefficient that ranged from (0, 1), in which $\tau_m$ is the membrane time constant and $dt$ is the simulation time step. $\omega_{i}$ denotes the synaptic weight that connects input neuron $i$, and $b$ represents the bias term.
+The term $\beta \equiv exp(-dt/\tau_{m})$ is the membrane decaying coefficient that ranged from (0, 1), in which $\tau_m$ is the membrane time constant and $dt$ is the simulation time step. $x_{i}$ is the output spike of input neuron $i$ from the previous layer, $\omega_{i}$ denotes the synaptic weight that connects input neuron $i$, and $b$ represents the bias term.
 An output spike will be generated once the membrane potential $\mathcal{U}[t]$ reaches the neuronal firing threshold $\mathcal{V}_{th}$ as per Eq. (\ref{Surrogate_spike_cal}).

 The backpropagation-through-time (BPTT) algorithm, coupled with surrogate gradients, has been recently proposed as an effective approach to perform credit assignment in SNNs \cite{wu2018spatio,neftci2019surrogate}.
 While this approach demonstrates effectiveness in tasks that involve limited temporal context, it encounters limitations when confronted with tasks that necessitate long-term temporal dependencies.
 This is primarily attributed to the vanishing gradient problem, where the error gradients diminish during the backpropagation process.
 To further elaborate on this issue, let us consider the training of a SNN with the following objective function: